 Wickham is an officer in the local military regiment and appears to be the very model of a gentleman.
 In reality, he is a liar, hypocrite, and an opportunist.
 He thinks nothing of ruining a young woman's reputation, and is instead much more concerned with paying off his massive gambling debts.

 The Pride and Prejudice quotes below are all either spoken by George Wickham or refer to George Wickham.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Pride and Prejudice published in 2002.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Pride and Prejudice published in 2002.).

 Chapter 16 Quotes